vbelfouredemo/StudioLab/docs/Introduction.md

 >
 > *Begin the lab by becoming familiar with the **Training Environment** and the **Stoplight Studio UI**.*
 >
->*Then proceed to complete each subsequent step until you have produced a final project.*
+>*Then proceed to complete each subsequent section until you have produced a final project.*